-After testing hundreds of CBD products, our experts weigh in on what taking CBD feels like.
+After testing hundreds of CBD products, our experts weigh in on a common question – what does CBD feels like?
 If you’re curious about CBD, but unsure if it’s right for you, this is your post.
 We’ll discuss the effects you can likely expect from the different types of CBD products.

 The Short Story

 You know that feeling you get when you exhale a sigh of relief?
 When you receive some good news during a bad situation?
 What about when you are able to wind down in your favorite spot after a stressful day at work?
 Yeah, CBD is kind of like that when you get your dosing right.
 Calming.
 Relaxing.
 Relieving.

 Many people trying CBD for the first time don’t feel anything and may wonder what all of the hype is about.
 Or, they try the wrong product for them on the first time and it’s not a fit.
 Going into a CBD regimen, your first task is to find the right product category for you and the right dose.
 Everyone has a different body chemistry and there is no one-size-fits all solution.
 Your dose may end up being 2mg, or it may be 50mg.
 You might prefer oils, or you may prefer edibles.
 The key, with any CBD product, is to start with a small dose and work up from there.
 The whole idea behind CBDtop10 is to give you the tools and resources to find the best CBD oils, edibles, and flower on the market today so you can feel confident in your purchase.
 Then, to help you figure out how to use CBD most effectively.

 What is the difference in CBD product categories?